Fair-Exchange/anchor/docs/src/pages/docs/cross-program-invocations.md

 puppet = { path = "../puppet", features = ["cpi"]}
 ```

 The `features = ["cpi"]` is used so we can not only use puppet's types but also its instruction builders and cpi functions.
-Without those, we would have to use low level solana syscalls.
+Without those, we would have to use low level safecoin syscalls.
 Fortunately, anchor provides abstractions on top of those.
 By enabling the `cpi` feature, the puppet-master program gets access to the `puppet::cpi` module.
 Anchor generates this module automatically and it contains tailor-made instructions builders and cpi helpers for the program.

 In the case of the puppet program, the puppet-master uses the `SetData` instruction builder struct provided by the `puppet::cpi::accounts` module to submit the accounts the `SetData` instruction of the puppet program expects.
 Then, the puppet-master creates a new cpi context and passes it to the `puppet::cpi::set_data` cpi function.
 This function has the exact same function as the `set_data` function in the puppet program with the exception that it expects a `CpiContext` instead of a `Context`.